 MU-AMS begins each year with the highly successful Meteorology-Mentor Program.
-Incoming meteorology students are paired with enthusiastic upperclassmen who guide them through their first month at Millersville.
-By the conclusion of the program, the mentees build lasting friendships and have the confidence and resources to navigate their challenging undergraduate careers.
+Incoming meteorology students are paired with enthusiastic upperclassmen who help guide them through their first semester at Millersville.
+The goal of the program is to have mentees build lasting friendships and have the confidence and resources to navigate their challenging undergraduate careers.

 Our chapter evolves through a committee system and bi-weekly open officer meetings which give all members an opportunity to shape their organization.
-Throughout the year, our Speaker Series explores the various career opportunities of an atmospheric sciences degree.
-Experts from the National Weather Service, academia and other public and private industries join us on campus to speak on their specialized fields of work.
-Frequently, the School Outreach Program visits local grade schools and introduces young students to the weather and climate.
-We also hold social events, such as movie nights, fundraisers, holiday parties, and trips to local attractions and sporting events.
-Additionally, students may receive funding for local and national conferences.
+Throughout the year, our Speaker Series explores the various career opportunities available with an atmospheric science degree.
+Experts from the National Weather Service, academia, and other public and private industries join us on campus to share their specialized work within the field of atmospheric science.
+Frequently, members of the AMS chapter’s outreach committee visit local grade schools and introduce young students to the weather and climate.
+We also hold social events such as movie nights, fundraisers, and trips to local attractions and sporting events.
+In addition, students can receive funding for local and national conferences.

-Annually, MU-AMS organizes a student-run Public Weather Awareness Day (PWAD) which has been an incredible success since its launch in 2009.
-This family-friendly and free event hosts local and national organizations that volunteer time to educate the public.
+Annually, MU-AMS organizes a student-run Public Weather Awareness Day (PWAD), which has been an incredible success since its launch in 2009.
+This free family-friendly event hosts local and national organizations that volunteer time to educate the public.
 We also feature create-your-own green screen videos, weather experiments, a balloon launch, games, and crafts.

-To close out the year, we celebrate graduating students and recognize those who go the extra mile for the meteorology program with our Russell L DeSouza Banquet.
-We remember Dr. DeSouza for his renowned dedication to his students and for being instrumental in building our meteorology program.
+To close out the year, we celebrate graduating students and recognize those who go the extra mile for the meteorology program with our annual Russell L. DeSouza Banquet.
+We remember Dr. DeSouza for his renowned dedication to his students and for being instrumental in building our meteorology program at Millersville University.